Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/API.md

 ## Set Resources

 Specify details about the following experiment.
-This overwrites infos given in the instance description (YAML) for Kubernetes.
+This overwrites infos given in the instance description (YAML) in [deployments](Deployments.md) for Kubernetes.

 ```
 cluster.set_resources(